TZstatsADS/Fall2018-Proj3-Sec1-grp3/README.md

 + Project summary:
 	+ In this project, we worked on assessing predictive models that improves on the gradient boosted stumps baseline model, hence allowing us to turn a low resolution image into a high resolution image.
 Ultimately, the process of model selection led to finding that the best model was XgBoost.
-	+ First, we draw some samples in the low-resolution images.
-For each sample, we extract features from 8 neighboring pixels in the low-resolution images and features from 4 corresponding pixels in the high-solution images, then we save them in 2 feature matrices, respectively.
-Second, we train our models using these features and save parameters of the model with the best performance.
+	+ Firstly, we do model training using features of several samples extracted from low-resolution images and high-resolution images.
+For each sample, we extract features from 8 neighbor pixels near it in low-resolution images and features from 4 corresponding pixels in high-solution images, save them in 2 feature matrices, respectively.
+Then we train our models using these features and save parameters of the model with best performance.
+	(Picture 1)
+	+ Then we tried to build XXXXX models, including GBM, SVM, XgBoost, Random Forest, Neural Network, AdaBoost, Logistic Regression and Classification Trees.
+In model assessment part, XgBoost outperforms other models so we choose it as our proposed model:
+	(Picture 2)
+	+ Comparing with the baseline model, XgBoost model improves in both efficiency and accuracy parts:
+	(Picture 3)

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 + Project leader:
-	+ Yingqiao Zhang：Designed and organized the structure of the whole project.
-Built and optimized the baseline model.
-Tuning parameters for the xgboost model.
+	+ Yingqiao Zhang
 + Major contributor:
 	+ Xiaoyi Li, Shiqing Long
 + Equal contribution：
-	+ Ghada Jerfel: coded the linear regression model, edited the readme file, and prepared the presentation slides.
+	+ Ghada Jerfel,
-	+ Peilin Li
+	+ Peilin Li: Code feature.R and superResolution.R files, edit Github

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.